NOUIY/aws-cdk-guide/v2/testing.md

 npm install --save-dev jest @types/jest
 ```

-Create a directory for your tests\.
+Create a directory for your tests.

 ```
 $ mkdir test
 ```

-Edit the project's `package.json` to tell NPM how to run Jest, and to tell Jest what kinds of files to collect\.
-The necessary changes are as follows\.
+Edit the project's `package.json` to tell NPM how to run Jest, and to tell Jest what kinds of files to collect.
+The necessary changes are as follows.
 + Add a new `test` key to the `scripts` section
 + Add Jest and its types to the `devDependencies` section
-+ Add a new `jest` top\-level key with a `moduleFileExtensions` declaration
++ Add a new `jest` top-level key with a `moduleFileExtensions` declaration

-These changes are shown in the following outline\.
-Place the new text where indicated in `package.json`\.
-The "\.\.\." placeholders indicate existing parts of the file that should not be changed\.
+These changes are shown in the following outline.
+Place the new text where indicated in `package.json`.
+The "..." placeholders indicate existing parts of the file that should not be changed.

 ```
 {